azadbolour/boardgame/README.md

 Utility libraries used by the Java sub-projects are hosted on _jCenter_ (https://jcenter.bintray.com).
 Make sure your maven settings.xml in $HOME/.m2 configures that repository in its profiles.
+The source for these libraries in open at my github (azadbolour).

 ## Working with the Client API Library